ehwest/mdn_qms/source/Quality_Manual/README.md

 Labeling Requirements|QP-0006

-# APPENDIX: Quality System Quick Access Facility
+# Appendix: Quality System Quick Access Facility

 This appendix enumerates each of the Quality Procedures used to operate Medical Data Networks, LLC so as to deliver quality products that align with applicable rules and regulations.
 The state of the approval for each such document is provided.